 We are developing TNX-201 for the treatment of ETTH, the most common form of headache.
-ETTH is estimated to have an annual prevalence rate of 38%, meaning that about 75 million U.S. adults suffer ETTH each year.
+ETTH is estimated to have an annual prevalence rate of 38%, meaning that more than 75 million U.S. adults suffer from ETTH each year.
 There are more than 10 million visits to emergency departments or physicians' offices each year by individuals who suffer non-migraine headaches, of which ETTH is the major indication.
 Among those who suffer ETTH, 28%, or about 21 million U.S. adults, have frequent ETTH, as defined by the International Headache Society.
-Many patients with frequent ETTH are resistant to over-the-counter options and prescription non-steroidal anti-inflammatory drug products, leaving physicians with limited treatment options.
+Many patients with frequent ETTH are resistant to over-the-counter options and prescription non-steroidal anti-inflammatory drug products.
 The only prescription medications indicated by the FDA for the treatment of ETTH are combination products that contain butalbital, a barbiturate that is a Drug Enforcement Agency Schedule III substance.
-According to IMS Health, from August 2013 to July 2014, there were approximately 8.2 million prescriptions issued for these products.
-Approximately 44% of these, or an estimated 3.5 million prescriptions, were for non-migraine headaches.
-In addition, opioid narcotics are used off-label for ETTH, accounting for an estimated 5.3 million prescriptions in that period.
+According to IMS Health, from August 2013 to July 2014, there were approximately 8.2 million prescriptions issued for butalbital combination products.
+Approximately 44% of these, or an estimated 5.3 million prescriptions in that period.
 Butalbital and opioid narcotics have well-known abuse potential and can lead to addiction, and are not recommended for extended use.
-In addition, Butalbital is banned in several European countries.
+In addition, butalbital is banned in several European countries.
 We are developing TNX-201 with the goal of introducing an effective, safe, and non-addictive prescription treatment option for ETTH.

 The active ingredient in TNX-201, dexisometheptene mucate, contains (R)-isometheptene, one of the two optical isomers of isometheptene.
-Isometheptene mucate had been widely used as a single-agent prescription medicine and as a component of combination drug products (e.g., Midrin®) for many decades in the U.S. for various indications including tension-type headache and migraine.
-Although certain combination drug products containing isometheptene are marketed, they are listed in the "unapproved drug other" category in the FDA National Drug Code Directory and may be subject to FDA enforcement actions.
-Tonix is developing TNX-201 as a new chemical entity pursuant to Section 505(b)(1) of the FDCA.
+A mixture of (R)- and (S)-isometheptene mucate, or racemic isometheptene mucate, had been widely used as a single-agent prescription medicine and as a component of combination drug products (e.g., Midrin®) in the U.S. for various indications including tension-type headache and migraine.
+Currently, no product containing isometheptene is FDA-approved, although at least one combination drug product containing racemic isometheptene continues to be marketed despite it being listed in the "unapproved drug other" category in the FDA National Drug Code Directory.
+Tonix is developing TNX-201 as a New Chemical Entity, or NCE, pursuant to Section 505(b)(1) of the FDCA.

-Based on our pharmacology studies, we believe that TNX-201 is primarily responsible for the activity associated with isometheptene in the treatment of headache and migraine.
-In receptor binding assays, the (R)-isometheptene had approximately a 10 to 100-fold higher affinity for the imidazoline-1 receptor as compared to the (S)-isometheptene.
-In our nonclinical studies, TNX-201 increased the pain threshold in animal models of acute pain, and increased trigeminal pain thresholds in animal models that feature aspects of chronic migraine.
-Based on these studies, we believe that the imidazoline-1 receptor is the primary site of action of TNX-201, and may represent a novel target for the treatment of headache as well as other pain conditions.
+Based on our nonclinical studies, we believe that TNX-201 is primarily responsible for the efficacy associated with racemic isometheptene mucate in the treatment of headache and migraine.
+In animal studies, TNX-201 increased the pain threshold in an acute pain model and increased trigeminal pain thresholds in a chronic migraine model.
+In receptor binding studies, (R)-isometheptene had approximately a 10 to 100-fold higher affinity for the I1-imidazoline receptor as compared to (S)-isometheptene.
+The results of these studies support the I1-imidazoline receptor as the primary site of action of TNX-201, and this receptor may represent a novel target for the treatment of headache as well as other pain conditions.